matuteiglesias/journal/content/Dev/2024-10-03_Email_Classification_Strategy_and_Keywords.md

 ## 📅 2024-10-03 — Session: Email Classification Strategy and Keywords

 **🕒 00:40–01:25**
-**🏷️ Labels**: email classification, automation, AI, keywords, workflow
+**🏷️ Labels**: Email Classification, Automation, AI, Keywords, Workflow
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to outline a [[strategy]] for classifying emails into predefined categories using specific keywords.
+The goal of this session was to outline a strategy for classifying emails into predefined categories using specific keywords.

 ### Key Activities
 - Discussed the framework for email classification using a [[Python]] function.